 Despite Withings previously announcing a lower price, the ScanWatch is now available across Europe for €279/£249.99 (38mm) and €299/£279.99 (42mm) at Withings.com, Amazon, and other select retailers.
-After it receives FDA approval in Q4, it’ll launch on Withings.com, Amazon, and at Best Buy stores starting at $279 in the US.
+After it receives FDA approval, it’ll launch on Withings.com, Amazon, and at Best Buy stores starting at $279 in the US.

-Apple is steadily improving the health features on its smartwatches.
-The Series 5 ($400) comes with an ECG monitor, menstruation tracking, fall detection, and more.
+Apple is steadily improving the health features of its smartwatches.
+The Series 6 ($400) comes with an ECG monitor, menstruation tracking, fall detection, and more.
 Again, the ScanWatch is the more health-focused device, though the Apple Watch is the better pick if you’re looking for fitness or smart features.

-Also, be on the lookout for the Fitbit Sense ($330).
-Launching soon, the Sense boasts an ECG monitor, a skin temperature sensor for warning signs of illness, and an EDA sensor for tracking stress via electrodermal activity.
+You’ll also want to check out the Fitbit Sense (~$250).
+The Sense boasts an ECG monitor, a skin temperature sensor for warning signs of illness, and an EDA sensor for tracking stress via electrodermal activity.

 Withings ScanWatch review: The verdict